jduck/addjsif/README.md

 # addjsif

 Metasploit Exploit Module (MITM) for the Android addJavascriptInterface Issue that plagues Ad network framworks in Android apps.
-For more information see the references in the module itself.
+For more information, check out "[On the WebView addJavascriptInterface Saga](http://www.droidsec.org/news/2014/02/26/on-the-webview-addjsif-saga.html)" and refer to the references in the module itself.

 ## Motivation:

 This project was executed in order to bring more attention to the severity of this issue.

-For a lengthy discussion of these issues, check out "[On the WebView addJavascriptInterface Saga](http://www.droidsec.org/news/2014/02/26/on-the-webview-addjsif-saga.html)".

 ## What is still needed: